 Put The Cherry On Top Of Your cake

 Use transitional phrases to shift between arguments and introduce specific details.
-The usage of transitions will make your paper look like it was written by Shakespeare.
+The usage of transitions will make your paper look like it was written by essay writing service writers.

 - The reflection provides the ‘big picture’ of the person’s experiences.